Skip to Main Content

 Please use the Research Request Form to schedule an appointment or more information.

-History of Collections
+History

 The library at Stevens (now the Samuel C. Williams Library) has collected archival and special collection materials and artifacts since the official opening of Stevens Institute of Technology in 1871.
 Since then, there have been many efforts by early library staff to collect, catalog, preserve archival materials and to create a department within the Library to focus on archives and special collections.